Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 ### Choose the correct language code

-First look if you find a existing translation.
+First look if you find an existing translation.

 If you have to create a new one look [[here|https://github.com/svenfuchs/rails-i18n/tree/master/rails/locale/]] or in config/locales/rails-i18n/ which code is used there for your language.